GRAINS-Wheat, soybeans soar to nine-year peaks on Russia-Ukraine crisis

 By Karl Plume

-CHICAGO, Feb 23 (Reuters) - U.S. wheat futures climbed to a more than nine year peak on Wednesday and corn notched up a fresh eight-month high as escalating Russia-Ukraine tensions threatened to disrupt supplies from the key Black Sea grain exporting region.
+CHICAGO, Feb 23 (Reuters) - U.S. wheat futures climbed to a more than nine-year peak on Wednesday and corn notched a fresh eight-month high as escalating Russia-Ukraine tensions threatened to disrupt supplies from the key Black Sea grain exporting region.

 Soybean futures rallied to a 9-1/2 year peak as the conflict also put Black Sea sunflower oil supplies at risk, potentially elevating demand for other vegetable oils including soyoil.